capananj/Katalon/README.md

 # Automation
-## prerequistites:
+## prerequisites:
-1. download Katalon studio and instill it, https://www.katalon.com/
+1. download Katalon studio and install it, https://www.katalon.com/
    - please follow this guide https://docs.katalon.com/katalon-studio/docs/getting-started.html#installation
 2. git clone or download the project files under folder "My First Web UI Project" to your local PC
 3. open this project folder in your local PC by katalon studio